rasa/vmware-tools-patches/README.md

 * perl
 * psmisc

-If `yum` is installed on your system, the following packages will be installed prior to compilation:
+If `yum` is installed on your system, the following packages will be installed when you first run [compile.sh](../../blob/master/compile.sh) or [untar-and-patch-and-compile.sh.sh](../../blob/master/untar-and-patch-and-compile.sh.sh):

 * gcc
 * glibc-headers